Community Groups at Southminster

 Over the years, this showcase of local and regional talent has grown to become one of the premier art shows in the Portland area, famous for its

 The Art Show Committee of Southminster works year-round to produce the Celebration of Creativity, inviting both emerging and established artists after jurying.
+The show typically happens annually on the first weekend of March, however, we will not have a show in 2021.
+The Celebration of Creativity will return in 2022.
 Visit https://celebrationofcreativity.com/

 Water To Wine – Our most popular monthly social gathering where we sample wines from different regions.
 While we all learn a little more about wine, we think that the best part of the group is meeting fellow Southminsters in a relaxed social setting which lets us get to know each other better.

 Women’s Retreat – Southminster’s Women’s Retreat is an annual gathering of our community of women.
 Your retreat planning committee seeks to create a program to provide mind-body-soul connection and deepen our sense of community at Southminster.
 Our Women’s Retreat strives to be inclusive and invites all women (cis, trans, femme, and gender-non conforming) to join us!
 Learn more about our most recent Women’s Retreat >>>